Custom AIPC Builds for Healthcare IT: A Blueprint

 Think of these regulations not as a restrictive checklist, but as a framework for responsible innovation.
 They guide you in setting up secure data handling practices and ensuring patient privacy is respected at every step.
 Your approach to HIPAA and other regulations will define your reputation and the long-term viability of your solution.

-Put ethical AI principles into practice
+How to apply ethical AI principles

 AI decisions in healthcare can’t be a “black box.”
 For a clinician to trust and act on a recommendation from your AI, they need to understand how the model arrived at its conclusion.
 This is the core idea behind transparent and explainable AI.
 It’s not enough for the tool to be accurate; it must also be interpretable, especially when a decision could have significant consequences for a patient’s care.